scholarslab/scholarslab.github.io/collections/_posts/2014-01-14-on-community-listening-1.md

 title: 'On Community Listening: 1'
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- Research and Development
+- research and development
 ---

 During the Fall semester, Scholars Lab Design Architect, Jeremy Boggs and I spent time conceptualizing and sketching a web interface to house a perusable version of my ethnographic composition, _Community Listening in Isle Royale National Park_.
 Check out the project abstract below.
 This blog post is the first of many posts that will track our developments.